 - Read our in-depth Autel Evo Nano+ review

 Simple, lightweight and affordable, the Ryze Tello is designed to be a fun drone for first-time flyers.
 And despite its budget price tag, the Tello offers plenty: the battery serves up a reasonable 13 minutes of flight time, while downward-facing light sensors allow the Tello to hover in place and perform a handful of automated tricks.

-Image quality from the nose-mounted 5MP camera is less impressive, with a limited dynamic range and noticeable compression artifacts when streaming 720p HD video.
+Our review found the image quality from the nose-mounted 5MP camera to be less impressive, with limited dynamic range and noticeable compression artifacts when streaming 720p HD video.
 Because video is beamed directly to your smartphone, the frame rate is affected by any drop in connection strength.

 That said, the app is refreshingly simple and makes for a straightforward way to pilot the Tello, with an on-screen twin-stick setup that’s rewardingly responsive.
 The theoretical range is 100m, but 30-40m is more realistic – which, given how even the slightest breeze can blow the 80g Tello off course, is not necessarily a bad thing.

 The Ryze Tello is fundamentally a fun drone to fly on a calm day, zipping along at a rapid chop and reacting nimbly to intuitive inputs.
 The limited range is somewhat restrictive but, provided you don’t mind choppy video, it’s nevertheless the best starter drone around.